TheWover/donut/README.md

 ## Introduction

-Donut generates x86 or x64 shellcode from VBScript, JScript, EXE, DLL (including .NET Assemblies) and XSL files.
+Donut generates x86 or x64 shellcode from VBScript, JScript, EXE, DLL (including .NET Assemblies) files.
 This shellcode can be injected into an arbitrary Windows processes for in-memory execution.
 Given a supported file type, parameters and an entry point where applicable (such as Program.Main), it produces position-independent shellcode that loads and runs entirely from memory.
 A module created by donut can either be staged from a URL or stageless by being embedded directly in the shellcode.
 Either way, the module is encrypted with the Chaskey block cipher and a 128-bit randomly generated key.
 After the file is loaded through the PE/ActiveScript/CLR loader, the original reference is erased from memory to deter memory scanners.
 For .NET Assemblies, they are loaded into a new Application Domain to allow for running Assemblies in disposable AppDomains.

 It can be used in several ways.

 ## As a Standalone Tool

-Donut can be used as-is to generate shellcode from VBS/JS/EXE/DLL/XSL files or .NET Assemblies.
+Donut can be used as-is to generate shellcode from VBS/JS/EXE/DLL files or .NET Assemblies.
 A Linux and Windows executable and a Python module are provided for payload generation.
 The Python documentation can be found [here](https://github.com/TheWover/donut/blob/master/docs/2019-08-21-Python_Extension.md).
 The command-line syntax is as described below.

 ```